microsoft/vscode-docs/docs/copilot/copilot-chat.md

 You can export all prompts and responses for a chat session in a JSON file with the **Chat: Export Session...** command (`workbench.action.chat.export`) in the Command Palette.

-### Context in inline chat
+### Context in Inline Chat

-If you're using inline chat, and you have code selected in the editor, Copilot scopes your question to the selection.
+If you're using Inline Chat, and you have code selected in the editor, Copilot scopes your question to the selection.

 ### Ignore files